olawistedt/PluckMatrix/PluckMatrix/README.md

-# PluckMatrix readme
+# PluckMatrix

-iPlug2 template project
+A basic MPE capable synthesier plug-in with IGraphics GUI